 PolicyGenius provides free quotes in real-time from dozens of life insurance companies.
 PolicyGenius provides an accurate estimate of your needs, instant comparisons to save money, and an easy online application process.

 I decided on 20 years vs 25 or 30 because, again, I plan to be self-insured in 20 years.
 And, I expect all my kids to be close to adulthood by that point.
 They are why I’m getting life insurance, so it makes sense that I drop the insurance about the time they don’t need me anymore.

 I decided on $500k because that would be enough to replace a good portion of my income.
 If I passed, my wife would still have to work (which she plans to do anyway), but the extra income would allow her to breath easy and not put our home, her retirement, or our kid’s education at risk.
 Life insurance is all about replacement of income.
 But no one says it needs to be 100%.
 Especially for a couple that already lives well below their means.

 Editor’s note: I realize my choice to go without life insurance on my stay-at-home wife is not the best answer for most people.

 As you can tell from my thoughts above, I’m of the belief that purchasing life insurance is a good thing for those who need it.
 If you aren’t self-insured and you have someone other than yourself dependent on your income (and they will be for some time), then it’s probably wise to get yourself some life insurance.
 A good term policy can be had for the price of Internet service each month.
 So if you are reading this blog post, you can likely afford it.

-Later this week I’ll share my experience with actually getting the insurance.
-This includes getting quotes, selecting a company, taking exams, filling out applications, and a lot of waiting…
+Be sure to read my experience with actually getting the insurance – this includes getting quotes, selecting a company, taking exams, filling out applications, and a lot of waiting.